hacfi/ObjectBridgeBundle/README.md

 - [ ] Create a registry for Doctrine mappers to make it extendable (MongoDB ODM & CouchDB ODM)
 - [ ] Validate the mappings and make sure the mapper specified via ```type``` is available

-Please note that the use-statement for the annotations has to be "use hacfi\Bundle\DoctrineBridgeBundle\Mapping\DoctrineBridge;" and doesn’t allow aliasing because the Doctrine’s SimpleAnnotationReader doesn’t support it.
+Please note that the use-statement for the annotations has to be "use Hacfi\Bundle\ObjectBridgeBundle\Mapping\ObjectBridge;" and doesn’t allow aliasing because the Doctrine’s SimpleAnnotationReader doesn’t support it.
 This might change in the future.